-BASF Helped Ensure Longevity of Al Mafraq Hospital Extension
+BASF ensures longevity of Al Mafraq Hospital extension

 The extension of the Al Mafraq Hospital in Abu Dhabi, which comprises the construction of an additional building, tripled its capacity to 690 beds.
 Before construction could begin, however, contractors had to deal with the challenge of protecting the new building from the corrosive effects of ground water and chlorides.
 BASF Construction Chemicals' MasterLife CI 222 (Formerly known as Rheocrete 222+, renamed for uniformity under Master Builders Solutions portfolio), a combined waterproofer and organic corrosion inhibitor, met the stringent requirements.
 To date, over 380,000 litres of the admixture has been supplied, making it the biggest ever project using this product in the Middle East.